-Then, I’ll describe why direct mail is the best lead generation strategy in selling final expense.
+Then, I’ll describe why final expense mailers leads are the best lead generation strategy in selling final expense.

-Let’s cover the basics on how final expense mailer campaigns work.
+Let’s cover the basics on how final expense mailer lead campaigns work.

-First, when I say “mailers,” I’m referring to using business reply card mailers to generate interested prospects for final expense.
+First, when I say “final expense mailers,” I’m referring to using business reply card mailers to generate interested prospects for final expense.